Joseph Butler’s Moral Philosophy

 - Butler, J. and Clarke, S., 1716, Several Letters from a Gentleman in Glocestershire, London, J. Knapton.

 - Butler, J., 1726, Fifteen Sermons Preached at the Rolls Chapel, London: J. and J. Knapton.

-- Butler, J., 1729, Fifteen Sermons Preached at Rolls Chapel, London: J. and J. Knapton, 2nd ed.
-[Revised and with the edition of a “Preface”.]
+- Butler, J., 1729, Fifteen Sermons Preached at Rolls Chapel, London: J. and J. Knapton, 2nd edition.
+[Revised and with the addition of a “Preface”.]

 - Butler, J., 1736, The Analogy of Religion, Natural and Revealed, to the Constitution and Course of Nature, London: J. and P. Knapton, 2nd corrected edition.
 [This was the corrected edition that appeared in the same year as the initial imprint.
 The two dissertations — “Of Personal Identity” and “Of the Nature of Virtue” were appended to it.]